Dysphagia Awareness

 • Support individuals at mealtimes safely, including correct positioning, appropriate pace, and environment

-• Identify when a new or worsening swallowing concern needs escalating and understand the correct escalation pathway for their setting
+• Identify when a new or worsening swallowing concern needs escalating

-• Understand the role of Speech and Language Therapy in dysphagia management and what to expect from the SALT referral and assessment process
+• Understand the role of Speech and Language Therapy in dysphagia management

+All content reflects current guidance from the RCSLT, the IDDSI framework, and NICE guideline CG32 throughout.
 Content is adapted to your setting and client group, but typically covers:

 • What dysphagia is, what causes it, and which individuals are most at risk